-You may have been asking yourself if a family film/video is right for your family.
+You may have been asking yourself if one is right for your family.
 It’s a question I often think about with new clients because I truly believe every family deserves their story to be more fully preserved in a way that includes sound and movement.
 The big question is WHEN.

 Honestly, there is never a perfect time, but it’s more a matter of finding the balance when you can surrender to the chaos AND be present with your family.
 That’s where I come in.